julialandreth/final_project/README.md

-# Final project for Julia Landreth
+# Quentin Tarantino's Profane Use of Profanity

 ### I looked at a dataset that recorded the swearwords in Quentin Tarantino movies.